China and the World Trade Organization: United States' role

+In advocating for China's accession, US policymakers articulated political and ideological expectations.
+President Bill Clinton argued that China's entry into the WTO would promote peace and reform, stating, “Today the House of Representatives has taken a historic step toward continued prosperity in America, reform in China, and peace in the world”; President George H. W. Bush had similarly stated that “no nation on Earth has discovered a way to import the world’s goods and services while stopping foreign ideas at the border,” implying that greater trade openness would eventually lead to democratic development. (see: Democracy and economic growth; Democratic peace theory) However, these expectations are gravely challenged.
+According to the Council on Foreign Relations, WTO membership strengthened the Chinese Communist Party’s control, with economic gains reinforcing its authoritarian model rather than encouraging political reform.

 The Clinton presidency from 1992 started with an executive order (128590) that linked renewal of China's MFN status with seven human rights conditions, including "preservation of Tibetan indigenous religion and culture" and "access to prisons for international human rights organisations"—Clinton reversed this position a year later.
 Other challenges to Sino-American relations in this decade included the investigations into Chinese nuclear espionage which produced the Cox Report, the persecution of Taiwanese-American scientist Wen Ho Lee for unproven allegations of espionage for the PRC, and the 1999 United States bombing of the Chinese embassy in Belgrade.
+CCP General Secretary Jiang Zemin visited USA from October 27 to November 3, 1997, and Clinton paid a return trip June 25 to July 3, 1998.
+United States and China reached agreement on terms for China's entry into WTO after talks in Beijing in November 1999, subject to approval by Congress.

-But relations warmed after the September 2001 initiation by George W. Bush of the War on Terror.
+Relations warmed after the September 2001 initiation by George W. Bush of the war on terror.

 Conditions

 These changes were difficult steps for China and conflicted with its prior economic strategy.
 Accession meant that China would engage in global competition according to rules that it did not make.
-China's admission was "an enormous multilateral achievement" that marked a clear commitment towards multilateralism.
+China's admission was "an enormous multilateral achievement" that marked a clear commitment toward multilateralism.

-When China joined the WTO, it agreed to considerably harsher conditions than other developing countries.
-After China joined the World Trade Organization (WTO), its service sector was considerably liberalized and foreign investment was allowed; its restrictions on retail, wholesale and distribution ended.
-Banking, financial services, insurance and telecommunications in China were also opened up to foreign investment.
-Furthermore, China had to deal with certain concerns linked to transparency and intellectual property that the accession to WTO underlined.

-Non-market economy

 Under Article 15 of the protocol by which China joined the WTO, China was recognized as a Non-market economy (NME).
 This status allows special treatment within the WTO.
 The status was set for 15 years and has been disputed after 2016, the year when the 15 years had passed.